pantrypoints/sp/content/en/research/countries/china/xi/chapter-01.md

 weight: 3
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 <!-- Scientifically judging the historical orientation and formulating lines, principles, and policies based on this is the valuable experience accumulated by the CPC's long-term struggle.

-Since the 18th National Congress of the Communist Party of China, in the face of profound changes in the conditions of the world, the country and the party, the Party Central Committee with Comrade
+Since the 18th National Congress of the CCP, in the face of profound changes in the conditions of the world, the country and the party, the Party Central Committee with Comrade

 Xi Jinping has led the whole party and the people of all ethnic groups throughout the country to overcome difficulties and struggle, opening a new era of socialism with Chinese characteristics.